11Quan10/nulli-bot/README.md

 ### Learning Capabilitiies

 - We have experimented with the Qdrant vectorstore for RAG capabilities.
 Given the proper GPU hardware, we would hope to integrate memory retrieval into Nulli's pipeline.
   - Additionally, a hybrid approach with a knowledge graph would give better results since we know some of the relations in our information.
-For example, storing "user1" -- friends --> "user2" or "user1" -- likes --> "league of legends" counter bad queries and irrelevant information to the Qdrant vectorstore.
+For example, storing "user1" -- friends --> "user2" or "user1" -- likes --> "league of legends" counters bad queries and irrelevant information to the Qdrant vectorstore.

 ## 💾 Developer Setup